ulisesbocchio/titles-reference/README.md

 # Title Manager
-Reactive Spring Boot 2.0 Kotlin Reference implementation
+Reactive Spring Boot 2.0 Kotlin Reference implementation of the Studio Technology Interview Challenge

-## Challenge
+# Challenge

-### Problem Statement
+## Problem Statement
 Implement and test in any language a working RESTful API to create, retrieve, update and delete Walt Disney Studios titles metadata for Feature, TV and Bonus content.
 For the retrieve operation, include capabilities to filter by Title Type (Bonus, Episode, Season, TV Series, and Feature).
 Use the following diagram and the provided JSON file with bulk data for reference: